Skip to content

 What DHS Can Recover

-DHS can claim reimbursement for all Medicaid benefits paid on behalf of the decedent, including nursing facility costs, home and community-based services, hospital and prescription drugs, and MA premiums paid.
-The claim is limited to the value of the probate estate.
+DHS recovery is limited to specific categories of medical assistance: nursing facility services, home- and community-based services, and related hospital and prescription drug services.
+It does not reach every Medicaid benefit the decedent received.
+The claim is further limited to the value of the probate estate.
 Assets that pass outside probate (jointly-held property, beneficiary designations, trusts) are generally not subject to recovery, which is why advance Medicaid planning matters so much.

 ⚠ Personal Liability